 Getting the perfect shot – Trust us, it was not easy to get those instagrammable shots.
-You have to find the right timing with lesser heads, hands and legs popping out, watch out for branches and long grasses, and holding on to your dear life while the train is speeding away!
+You have to find the right timing with lesser heads, hands and legs popping out.
+Also, watch out for branches and long grasses; hold on to your dear life while the train is speeding away!

-Avoid weekends and holidays – If getting a ticket is already hard on normal weekdays, let alone weekends and holidays where we have to fight spaces not only with tourists, but the locals as well.
+Avoid weekends and holidays – Getting a ticket is already hard on weekdays, let alone weekends and holidays where we have to fight spaces with tourists, and the locals.

 Buying second class seats does not guarantee a seat – If you think you got lucky getting a second class seat ticket on the day itself, take note that you are likely to have a second class unreserved.
 Holding on to this ticket means there is a chance you have to stand for 7-hours, or sit along the aisle (if it wasn’t too crowded).
 However, you might get real lucky if there are locals getting off in between the stops.

 The train trip between Kandy and Ella is definitely one of the highlights of Sri Lanka and we love it! ♥